goel-shashank/Cannon-AI/README.md

 To throw a bomb, select any of the soldiers of a cannon, and throw it at any viable target of the cannon(s) formed by that soldier.

 `S 2 4 B 6 4`

+### Replay
+A server.log file is created during a gameplay that consist the moves played in the game.
+You can simulate it using the following command:

+`python game.py server.log`

 ## Scoring
 At the end of a game both players will be given a score.